Nobody needs reminding that during the last 18 months there has been a monumental shift in how vital tech is for businesses.

 With the prevalence and potential impact breaches in security can have on disrupting day to day business and the larger financial implications, then doing nothing to address the issues isn’t an option.
 Sadly, many businesses realise only after the event that the damage inflicted could have been prevented, if only they had taken some simple pre-emptive actions.

 EBY has partnered with a cyber security expert, OmniCyber Security to assess the level of security our partners have within their onsite and offsite networks, as well as their wider digital footprints.

-If you think your business may need to review its cyber security framework, get in touch and we can arrange a call.
+If you think your business may need to review its cyber security framework, then please get in touch to arrange a call.